Cheon-Young-Hwa/data-analysis-study-summary.github.io/README.md

-# AngelaCheon.github.io
+# data-analyst-portfolio.github.io

-This is a case study project bound to the Google Data Analytics certification course to demonstarte data analysis skills and knowlege learned during the course.
-I used spreadsheets and R as main analysing tools for the project.
+This is a collection of case study projects to demonstrate data analysis skills and knowlege I used spreadsheets and R as main analysing tools for the project.